Sana Bagersh

+Sana Bagersh is a prominent American entrepreneur, media innovator, and social responsibility advocate known for her multifaceted contributions to business and community development in the United Arab Emirates.
+As the CEO of BrandMoxie and founder of Tamakkan, Bagersh has established herself as a key figure in entrepreneurship, media, and women's professional empowerment.
+Her diverse portfolio includes founding Tempo magazine, The Dream Players, and launching innovative initiatives like The Smovies, while consistently championing corporate social responsibility and cross-cultural understanding in the Gulf region.

+Early life and education

-Sana Bagersh was born on May 2, 1963 in Addis Ababa, Ethiopia, to Yemeni parents.
-She is the daughter of Abubaker Bagersh, and Fozia Baobeid, whose origins are Shibam, Hadhramut in Yemen.
-She studied at the Sandford English School in Addis Ababa, and the University of Tennessee in Knoxville, TN.
+Bagersh was born on May 2, 1963, in Addis Ababa, Ethiopia, to Yemeni parents.
+She is the daughter of Abubaker Bagersh and Fozia Baobeid, whose origins are Shibam, Hadhramut in Yemen.
+She studied at the Sandford English School in Addis Ababa, and the University of Tennessee in Knoxville, Tennessee.